gogodick/gogodick.github.io/_posts/2018-08-20-DPDK-vhostuser-zerocopy.md

 		err = copy_desc_to_mbuf(dev, vq, desc, sz, pkts[i], idx,
 					mbuf_pool);
 ```
-In copy_desc_to_mbuf(), if dequeue_zero_copy is enabled, descriptor address would be used as mbuf address, that's "so called" zero copy operation.
+In copy_desc_to_mbuf(), if dequeue_zero_copy is enabled, descriptor address would be used as mbuf address, that's so-called zero copy operation.
 Otherwise, rte_memcpy() is used for memory copy operation.
 ```
 		if (unlikely(dev->dequeue_zero_copy && (hpa = gpa_to_hpa(dev,
 					desc_gaddr + desc_offset, cpy_len)))) {